tmannherz/docker-mongo-gce-backup/README.md

 A docker image to back up a MongoDB instance to Google Cloud Storage.

-The container runs a cron that backs up the database using `mongodump` in a gzipped archive (`--gzip --archive`) at 6am UTC before pushing to GS.
+The container runs a cron that backs up the database using `mongodump` in a gzipped archive (`--gzip --archive`) at 6am UTC (by default) before pushing to GS.

 ## Environment Variables